 Old Town Square is surrounded by Tyn Church, the Hussite church of St. Nicholas in Old Town, Kinsky Palace, House "U kamenného zvonu" and in the middle of Old Town Square is a monument to Jan Hus.
 The Royal Route also passes this way, linking most of the main landmark sights of Old Town.

 History of Old Town Square

-Already in the 11th century stood on the spot of the Old Town square market and its importance gradually increased to reach the most important commercial center in the country.
-Old Town Square became a theater of many important events.
-There were 27 Czech lords executed after the Estates uprising in the White Mountain (Czech.
-Bílá Hora) near Prague, which triggered one of the biggest armed conflicts - Thirty Years War.
-Due to the importance of the Old Town Square is not surprising that this is where the Old Town Hall was built.
+In the 11th century the Old Town square market became the most important commercial center in the country and the square itself became a theater of many important events.
+27 Czech lords executed there after the estates uprising in the White Mountain (Czech.
+Bílá Hora) near Prague, which triggered one of the biggest armed conflicts history- the Thirty Years War.
+Due to the importance of the Old Town Square it is not surprising that this is where the Old Town Hall was built.